 Ms. Donna Gordon gave her address as 1142 NE Country Lane Place.
 She did not live next door to the subject property; however, she did have some concerns about multi-family housing in Lee's Summit.
-While the Vogt survey mentioned overall demand in Lee's Summit, the larger picture was that a boom in multi-family development was happening throughout the Kansas City metro area.
-Figures from the Fannie Mae multi-family outlook published this year included 134,000 units of multi-family housing in the metro area.
-Of these 6,200 were now underway and 12,700 were in planning stages.
-It amounted to a 14 percent increase.
-The census numbers showed a decline in home ownership, but this was also a national trend, influenced heavily by affordability on both coasts.
-According to the Kansas City Home Builders Association, 70 percent of development in 2015 was multi-family, 45 percent in 2016 and 28 percent in 2017.
+While the Vogt survey mentioned overall demand in Lee's Summit, the larger picture was that a boom in multi-family development was happening throughout the Kansas metro area.
+Figures from the Fannie Mae multi-family outlook published included 134,000 units of multi-family housing in the Of these 6,200 were metro area. underway and 12,700 were in planning stages.
+It amounted to a 14 percent increase. census numbers showed a decline in home ownership, but this was also a national influenced heavily by affordability on both coasts.
+According to the Kansas City Builders Association, 70 percent of development in 2015 was multi-family, 45 percent in and 28 percent in 2017.
 Lee's Summit was fourth in the metro area in single-family development, as of last September.